-An effective electronic quality management system (eQMS) can support all types of organizational transitions, whether you're scaling and need a more straightforward compliance process, or you're establishing quality management processes for the first time.
+An effective electronic (eQMS) can support all types of organizational transitions, whether you're scaling and need a more straightforward compliance process, or you're establishing quality management processes for the first time.

 An effective eQMS provides the right balance of structure and flexibility to achieve organizational agility.